our recent work

 The exhibition was open to the public from Wednesday to Saturday each week, attracting approximately 400 visitors over eight weeks—a significant increase in footfall for the Folklore Centre.
 Additionally, nearly 40 people attended the opening artist talk, which focused on the exhibition and the theory of monotropism, a concept central to understanding autistic focus and interest.

 The project was consciously marketed to neuro-divergent and disabled communities, mental health organisations and community arts groups.
 With a total budget of £5,000, the exhibition was successfully realized at a cost of £4,600.
+The Sarah Jane Leigh Charitable Trust provided a grant to support this innovative exhibition.

 Donate to our Cause